 - A literature-based CV or resume.

-To nominate a writer, please be sure to have the 1) 10-15 page writing sample and 2) CV ready to upload, and fill out the electronic nomination form here.
+To nominate a writer, please be sure to have the 1) 10-15 page writing sample (in a .doc or .docx file) and 2) CV ready to upload, and fill out the electronic nomination form here.

 For further information